 Authorized Copy vs. Informational Copy

 - A member of a law enforcement agency or a representative of another governmental agency, as provided by law, who is conducting official business.
-(Companies representing a government agency must provide authorization from the government agency.)
+(Companies representing a government agency must provide authorization from the government agency.

-- An attorney representing the registrant or the registrant's estate, or any person or agency empowered by statute or appointed by a court to act on behalf of the registrant or the registrant's estate.
-(If you are requesting a Certified Copy under a power of attorney, please include a copy of the power of attorney with the application form.)
+- Any person or agency empowered by statute or appointed by a court to act on behalf of the registrant or the registrant's estate (Include a copy of the power of attorney or documentation identifying you as executor.)